 Foods You Can Consume

 If you’ve been eating a gluten-heavy diet for some time now, switching to alternative grains like quinoa, buckwheat and amaranth may be difficult at first – especially if you haven’t eaten them before.
-However, if your aim is to truly heal your body the only way forward involves learning how to eat mostly clean and choosing ingredients that will promote better health both immediately and down the road!
+However, if your aim is to truly heal your body the only way forward involves learning how to eat gluten-free and choosing ingredients that will promote better health for you both immediately and down the road!

-These types of grains are high in protein and contain very few simple carbohydrates.
+These types of grains are typically high in protein and contain complex carbohydrates.
 They’re also rich sources of fiber and other minerals that contribute to efficient digestion as well as overall wellness (8).
 When trying out any new foods it’s always best to do so gradually so as not to overwhelm your system.

 Gluten-free oats are actually very nutritious and can be used to make breads, cereals and soups.
 They even work well as a substitute for wheat flour which makes them a great addition to any gluten-free diet menu plan!
-Although most people with Celiac or gluten sensitivities are able to consume oats just fine, some have reported having negative reactions after eating this grain.
-Just be sure that they’re certified gluten-free before you do so!
+Although oats are naturally gluten-free, they are often processed on shared equipment so cross-contamination is common.
+Just check the packaging to be sure that the oats you buy are certified gluten-free and you’ll be fine!

 Almost everyone knows that corn is usually considered safe for those on a gluten-free diet, but not many realize just how versatile this ingredient can be!
 You can use it in place of pasta or rice; eat it roasted with garlic; transform it into cornbread or simply enjoy some fresh sweet corn on the cob!
 It’s also a good source of fiber and antioxidants which means that you’ll stay full longer while providing your body with essential nutrients (4).